Diagnosis of and screening for hypothyroidism in nonpregnant adults

 This topic will review diagnosis of and screening for hypothyroidism in nonpregnant adults.
 Screening for hypothyroidism during pregnancy and in neonates is reviewed separately.
 (See "Hypothyroidism during pregnancy: Clinical manifestations, diagnosis, and treatment", section on 'Screening' and "Clinical features and detection of congenital hypothyroidism", section on 'Newborn screening'.)

 The major clinical manifestations, causes, and treatment of hypothyroidism, and the diagnosis and management of subclinical hypothyroidism are discussed separately.
-(See "Clinical manifestations of hypothyroidism" and "Disorders that cause hypothyroidism" and "Treatment of hypothyroidism" and "Subclinical hypothyroidism in nonpregnant adults".)
+(See "Clinical manifestations of hypothyroidism" and "Disorders that cause hypothyroidism" and "Treatment of primary hypothyroidism in adults" and "Subclinical hypothyroidism in nonpregnant adults".)

 In community surveys, the prevalence of overt hypothyroidism varies from 0.1 to 2 percent [1-5].
 The prevalence of subclinical hypothyroidism is higher, ranging from 4 to 10 percent of adults, with possibly a higher frequency in older women [1,2,6,7].
 However, there is an age-related shift towards higher thyroid-stimulating hormone (TSH) concentrations in older patients and, therefore, if age-adjusted normal ranges are used, the prevalence may not increase with old age.
 (See "Laboratory assessment of thyroid function", section on 'Serum TSH concentration'.)

 Hypothyroidism is five to eight times more common in women than men, and more common in women with small body size at birth and during childhood [5,8].